Creating Gantt Charts in Microsoft Project: Ultimate Guide

 9 Steps to Making Gantt Chart in Microsoft Project

 Microsoft Project is one of the most well-known Gantt chart software tools.
-Follow this easy tutorial if you want to learn how to make a Gantt chart in Microsoft Project.
+Follow this easy Microsoft Project tutorial if you want to learn how to make a Gantt chart in the platform.

 1. Open Microsoft Project